-Asheville Vehicle Accidents Caused by Distracted Drivers
+Asheville Distracted Drivers Lawyer

 Distracted driving is reaching epidemic proportions in the United States.
 During daylight hours, approximately 660,000 drivers are manipulating electronic devices while driving throughout the country.
 In 2013, the most recent year for which statistics are available, the National Highway Traffic Safety Administration determined that there were 3,154 people killed and 424,000 injured in motor vehicle crashes involving distracted drivers.
 Ten percent of fatal crashes, 18 percent of injury crashes, and 16 percent of all police-reported motor vehicle traffic crashes in 2013 were reported as distraction-affected crashes.
 Many experts believe that these numbers are low and that the actual number of injuries and fatalities are much higher than the NHTSA attributes.